Karsha Monastery: Visitor information

 It is a highly revered monastery in Khurshan village, which is 14 km) from Padum village.
 The village has a market, school, a dispensary, and post and telegraph offices.
 Interesting information for visitors to the village is of the facilities available for river rafting in the Zanskar river; it is a five hours ride on a very rough river, in the gorge portion of the Zanskar river called the "Grand Canyon" of Asia, in freezing cold conditions.
-The rafting starts from Remala and ends in Karsha village near Padum (30 km) rafting in the river in ‘Rapids of Class II category’ considered suitable for beginners); after completing the rafting, a short walk from the camp would lead to the Karsha monastery for an evening prayer.
+The rafting starts from Remala and ends in Karsha village near Padum (30 km) rafting in the river in 'Rapids of Class II category' considered suitable for beginners); after completing the rafting, a short walk from the camp would lead to the Karsha monastery for an evening prayer.
 Zanskar valley is closed from November to May due to heavy snow conditions.

 Leh is the nearest airport; while Srinagar is also another airport that could be used.
-Kargil (6 km) from Pakistan border) is at a distance of a 240 km) from Padum, which is a further 14 km) away from the monastery.
+Kargil (6 km from Pakistan border) is at a distance of 240 km from Padum, which is a further 14 km away from the monastery.
 Karsha is now accessible directly from Manali, Himachal Pradesh via the new Nimmu–Padum–Darcha road that goes over the Shingo La pass separating Lahaul and Zanskar.